Dr. Alan Shane Dillingham

 Dr. Dillingham is completing a book manuscript, Insurgent Oaxaca: A History of Indigeneity, Development, and Inequality in the Twentieth Century.
 Insurgent Oaxaca uses the experience of the southern Mexican state as a case study to examine the contested history of indigenous modernization in the Americas and, through the struggles of teacher activists, traces the coeval production of forms of indigenous resurgence marshaled against establishment politics and the emergence of official multiculturalism at the end of the twentieth century.

-Insurgent Oaxaca: A History of Indigeneity, Development, and Inequality in the Twentieth Century (book manuscript in progress)
+Insurgent Oaxaca: A History of Indigeneity, Development, and Inequality in the Twentieth Century (under review at Stanford University Press)

 Peer-Reviewed Articles and Essays

 “Mexico’s Turn Toward the Third World: Rural Development under President Luis Echeverría,” in México Beyond 1968: Revolutionaries, Radicals, and Repression During the Global Sixties and Subversive Seventies, ed.
 Jaime M. Pensado and Enrique C. Ochoa (Tucson, AZ: The University of Arizona Press, 2018), 113-133.

 Review of Uruguay, 1968: Student Activism from Global Counterculture to Molotov Cocktails by Vania Markarian, Contemporánea Año 8, Vol. 8 (2017): 190-191.

 “State Projects and Indigenous Mobilization in Late Twentieth Century Mexico,” A Review of Stand Up and Fight: Participatory Indigenismo, Populism, and Mobilization in Mexico, 1970-1984 by María L.O.
 Muñoz, Estudos Ibero-Americanos Vol. 43, No. 1 (January-April 2017): 139-141.